-- President Biden signed a bill on Friday designating a former World War II Japanese incarceration camp as a national historic site in Colorado.
+President Biden signs bill designating former Japanese incarceration camp in Colorado as historic site

 A former World War II Japanese incarceration camp in Colorado has been designated a historic site in a bill signed by President Biden on Friday.